 The programme benefits members at all levels - we believe that mentoring is a powerful development tool for anyone who wants to learn and grow, whatever their career stage.

 Mentees can gain the insight of a more experienced peer, improve their personal effectiveness, and define career goals and the steps needed to achieve them.
 They will also gain a supportive sounding board.

 Mentors in the programme have the opportunity to pass on their knowledge and experience, practise new skills such as active listening and coaching, and in turn learn from their mentee.

 The application process opens twice a year in the spring and autumn.
-Mentors and mentees complete a short online application that reflects the ICRS Competency Framework, which is an opportunity to reflect on what they want to achieve, which enables us to make a good match.
+Mentors and mentees complete a short online application that reflects the ICRS Competency Framework, an opportunity to reflect on what they want to achieve, enabling us to make a good match.

-This can take some time – in making matches, we consider compatibility of skills, experience, and mentoring goals to find appropriate pairs.
+This can take some time.
+In making matches, we consider the compatibility of skills, experience, and mentoring goals to find appropriate pairs.
 It may take more than one round for applicants to be matched.
-We also prioritise employees of organisational members that have a good track record of providing ICRS mentors.
+We also prioritise employees of organisational members with a good track record of providing ICRS mentors.

 Who can apply as a mentee?